I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_capabilities.md

 ### -field NDIS_QOS_CAPABILITIES_STRICT_TSA_SUPPORTED

 If this flag is set, the network adapter supports the strict priority transmission selection algorithm (TSA).
-For more information about this algorithm, see <a href="netvista.strict_priority_algorithm">Strict Priority Algorithm</a>.
+For more information about this algorithm, see <a href="https://msdn.microsoft.com/7C7A34CA-673C-4EFC-970D-08458AA83EAD">Strict Priority Algorithm</a>.

 <div class="alert"><b>Note</b>  In order to be compliant with DCB, the network adapter must support the strict priority TSA.</div>
 <div> </div>